gt-cs3220/gt-cs3220.github.io/project4.md

 ## Tips

-* Please debug your code in C-mode.
+* Please debug your code in C-mode .
 If you comment out pragmas, you can even compile the source code with c++ without using Vitis.
+We also provide Makefile just to compile c code in a terminal even without using vitis.
+If you follow the steps in HW#10 for project #4, running your code on pynq is straightforward.
+The issue is understanding IEEE FP formats.
 * Please complete your algorithm in C-mode and test it before porting the code in Vivado.
 * Please start early and ask questions in Piazza.
-Usually with Assignment 5 we get a lot of questions and the TAs are not able to respond to each question rapidly.
+The TAs are also getting very busy so the responses won't be fast.

 ## FAQ

 * [Q] For part-1, in the jupyter notebook how do we load in mul16.bit.
 I can't find that fine anywhere?
 Are we supposed to create it?
 * [A]: Yes you need to create it.
+* [Q]mulbf16.ipynp says that '''overlay = Overlay('/home/xilinx/jupyter_notebooks/mul16/mul16.bit'''' but I don't see mul16 directory on my pynq board.
+Do I need to create it?
+* [Q] Can I modify the contents of mulbf16.ipynb file?
+* [A] Yes, you can look at mul_test.cpp for more test cases.
+* [Q] I see TODO in mulbf16.ipnyb file.
+What do I need to do?
+* [A]HW#10 part-1 step 10 shows where you can find the addresses for AXI data communication.
+You need to change 0x100 to something else such as 0x10, 0x18, 0x20.
+* [Q] Are we testing the exactly same case in the provided mulbf16 for grading or other test cases will be used?
+* [A] Other test cases can be used.
+You can look at mul
+* [A] Yes, you need to create mul16 directory on your ARM machine.
+Feel free to modify directory names or file locations.
 * [Q] Can we get some more instructions about edge cases in floating point multiplication?
 How do we define the behavior when ±0 × ±NaN, ±0 × ±INFINITE?
 Are they all equal to 0?
 * [A] We only test 0 x value = 0 case.
 NAN, INFINITE are outside scope of this assignment.
 * [Q] how do we define ±NaN ×±INIFNITE?
 * [A] You don't expect to support NAN and INFINITE in this assignment. only multiplying with 0 case needs to be supported.